Last Updated on

-Three years back, when I landed in Delhi for the first time, I had many plans during my stay.
-Attending Indian wedding was one of the things on my list.
-I didn’t know how to go further about it when I just came, but life gave me a chance to meet some good friends in India who made my dream come true.
-Later on I have discovered that invitation is not the criteria to join the wedding.
+When I landed in Delhi for the first time a few years back, I had many plans during my stay.
+Attending an Indian wedding was one of the things on my list.
+Firstly, I didn’t know how to go further about it, but life gave me a chance to meet some good friends in India who made my dream come true.
+Later on, I have discovered that an invitation is not the criteria to join the wedding.

 Tasting anything and everything of the Great Indian cuisine

 One of the reasons people come to the wedding is awesome food!
 After attending the first wedding, I totally justified this.
 North Indian, South Indian, Chinese, Continental.
 If the wedding is organized by any Indian middle-class family, you will find almost everything in the menu.
 For a few moments, I got an impression of a qualitative food festival.

 People are talking to each other about politics, clothes or food.
 From time to time there interfere location questions: “From where have you got this Chaat in your plate?”
 And everyone is happy to provide a comprehensive instruction: “Chaat stall is next to the chola Bhatura one, behind the Beverage section.
 Go fast or it may get over”.
 After a good two hours of tasting yummy dishes of different cuisines, we were about to enter into a food coma.
 That was the very moment when hosts invited the guests to come inside the hall for the main course.
 Apparently, we were hanging out around snacks stalls that occupied some 100 meters of the yard.
 The main course occupied somewhat similar space only in the hall.
 There were many varieties of curry and breads.
 Did I mention there were also desserts after these?
 Apparently, I and my friend (who was also a foreigner) were the only people who had a problem about the food quantity.

 Buffet Food is the only place where everyone respects the line